How to Train Yourself to Sleep on Your Back

 Related: Best Mattresses for Back Pain

 Believe it or not, sleeping on your back is the best position because it comes with an incredible range of health benefits, especially if you’re someone who suffers from back pain.
-Trying out this sleeping position can help you maintain proper alignment of your spine, reduce the chances of waking up with tension headaches, relieve annoying sinus problems, and even assist you with avoiding minor skin conditions such as wrinkles and creases.
+Trying out this sleeping position can help you maintain proper alignment of your spine, reduce the chances of waking up with tension headaches or migraines, relieve annoying sinus problems, and even assist you with avoiding minor skin conditions such as wrinkles and creases.

 If you’re not a natural back sleeper, then you might understand how difficult it is to force yourself to adapt to this new position.
 Fortunately, there are ways to condition yourself so that you can fall asleep and stay asleep on your back, resulting in the good night’s rest you deserve.
 Read on to learn some of the helpful tips from sleep experts on how to train yourself to transition from stomach sleeping or side sleeping, and move on to back sleeping.